miguelcsx/rust-code-analysis/rust-code-analysis-book/src/commands/README.md

 ## REST API

-The **rust-code-analysis-web** can function as a server using a REST API.
-This allows users to send source code via HTTP and receive corresponding metrics in `JSON` format, enabling easy integration into web applications or other services.
+**rust-code-analysis-web** runs a server offering a REST API.
+This allows users to send source code via HTTP and receive corresponding metrics in `JSON` format.